 The old mining town of Telluride, tucked away in a remote corner of the San Juan mountains, has a more colourful history and more present-day charm than any resort in North America.Telluride is rapidly developing into a serious rival to Aspen and Vail as the smartest ski resort in the Rockies.

-In 1889 Butch Cassidy and the Sundance Kid relieved the San Miguel Valley Bank of $24,000.
-Jack Dempsey washed dishes in a brothel here before finding his fistful of dollars elsewhere.
-In the 1890s Telluride built a power station and became the first town in the world to be lit by electricity.
+The San Miguel Valley Bank was relieved of $24,000 by Butch Cassidy and the Sundance Kid in 1899.
+Jack Dempsey washed dishes in a brothel before finding his fistful of dollars elsewhere.
+Telluride built a power station in the 1890s and as a result became the first town in the world to be lit by electricity.

-The extra-wide streets of Telluride, with their beautifully preserved Victorian buildings, including the New Sheridan Hotel and the original courthouse, were designed so that a carter could turn a full team of oxen.
+The extra-wide streets of Telluride, with their beautifully preserved Victorian buildings were designed so that a carter could turn a full team of oxen.
 At the height of the gold rush, 5,000 miners crowded into the town, which supported one hotel and 100 brothels!

 A new Four Seasons and a St Regis are under construction – indicating the kind of clientele to which Telluride aspires.
 The modest-size area – it has 15 lifts and 1,700 acres of terrain – suits all standards, with good novice slopes, lots of gladed intermediate cruisers, and some dramatic and easily accessible steeps.